saronraut/Human-Trafficking-Awareness/README.md

 The members of this project team are: Elizabeth Harrison,  Lisa Jemmings, Shirley Limburg, Saron Raut, Mara Schemel, and Sumit Patel

 The folder named 'data' contains the original data files.
-The folder nameed 'cleanData' contains cleaned data files.
+The folder named 'cleanData' contains cleaned data files.
     The file evaluating_data.ipynb was used during the initial exploration of the data.
     The file Data_Cleaning.ipynb was used for the final data cleaning, merging, and exporting.